There is a big difference between what is a socially responsible business, a charity, and Social Enterprise.

 “the profits of the business are used to support its social aim, or that the business itself accomplishes the social aim through its operation.”

-Social Enterprises have two main differences compared to socially responsible business or charity:
+Social Enterprises have two main differences compared to a socially responsible business or charity:

 - There are binding policies or legal structures in place to ensure profits support the social purpose long-term, and